geoserver/geoserver/doc/en/developer/source/policies/psc.rst

 A new PSC member can be nominated at any time.
 Voting for a new PSC is done by current active PSC members.
 There is no hard limit to the number of PSC members, but we want a relatively active PSC.
 PSC nominations are generally given in recognition to very significant contributions to the project.
 Membership is open to non-technical people, for example if someone is to make huge advances to the documentation or marketing of GeoServer, for example.

-Since we demand a fairly active PSC we expect turnover may be high compared to other projects, so initially we will aim to keep it around 7 PSC members.
-But given sufficient reason we will expand that.
+Since we demand a fairly active PSC, we expect turnover may be high compared to other projects.
+Initially we aimed to keep it around 7 PSC members but over time, with sufficient reason, we've expanded it.

 Nominated PSC members must recieve a majority of +1 vote's from the PSC, and no -1's.